alibaba/bifrostui/packages/bui-core/src/Dialog/index.en-US.md

 # Dialog

-Used for informing important information or feedback on operations.
-It supports `Dialog`, `Dialog.confirm`, and `Dialog.prompt`.
-We recommend using the Hooks method to call it.
-Static methods cannot obtain context, and ThemeProvider data will not take effect.
-Therefore, we recommend creating a `contextHolder` that can read context using `Dialog.useDialog` and registering it at the top level instead of using static methods.
+Used for communicating important information or feedback related to operations, the Dialog component supports `Dialog`, `Dialog.confirm`, and `Dialog.prompt`.
+It is recommended to use Hooks for invocation since static methods cannot access context, and the ThemeProvider data will not be applied.
+Therefore, it's suggested to use `Dialog.useDialog` to create a contextHolder that supports context reading, using top-level registration methods instead of static methods provided by `Dialog`.

-## Code Examples
+## Code Demonstration

 ### Confirmation Box

-#### Static Method (Not Recommended)
+### Static Method (Not Recommended)

-Use `Dialog` (default type is confirm) or `Dialog.confirm` to display a confirmation box. `Dialog.confirm` returns a `Promise`, you can determine whether the user clicked confirm or cancel through the returned value.
+Use `Dialog` (default type is confirm) or `Dialog.confirm` to display a confirmation dialog. `Dialog.confirm` returns a `Promise` that lets you determine if the user clicked confirm or cancel.

 ```tsx
 import { Stack, Button, Dialog, Toast } from '@bifrostui/react';